Farming Futures: automation and robotics, industrial research

 News about our grants and fundingDiscover how our grants are supporting innovation in Kent and Medway

-New grant fund for businesses with ideas to sustainably transform the fresh produce, food and drink supply chain and create circular economies.
+Grant funding for businesses with innovative ideas to sustainably transform the fresh produce and supply chains and create circular economies.

 C Hulme & Sons, are using our grant to test new technology and artificial intelligence to reduce the amount of energy needed to store apples.

 A water-saving trial is underway at a vertical farm in Kent, following a £29,000 grant awarded from our Business Sustainability Challenge.